West Palm Beach Driving Under the Influence (DUI) Lawyer

 As you become more intoxicated, usually with drugs, your eyes will jerk when you look up.
 VGN is performed when the officer asks you to look up using only your eyes and holding them, looking up as high as you can, for at least 4 seconds.

-An example of a test used by police when they are trying to divide your attention is the “walk and turn” test.
-An officer may ask you to take nine heel-to-toe steps in a straight line, turn, and walk back along that same line.
+If police are investigating you as a possibly impaired driver, an officer will ask you to take nine heel-to-toe steps in a straight line, turn, and walk back along that same line.
 The instructions must be given in a very simple way before you are asked to complete those instructions.
 This test is 79% accurate in determining if a driver is impaired, if administered correctly.

 As the cop is giving you this test, he or she is watching you and observing everything you do and say.
 The officer is watching to see if you: